 In years one and two you will have contact with patients in hospitals, in general practices and in their own homes, and you will learn to take a medical history and examine patients as part of the Medicine in Practice course.
-In year two you will be on a regular placement working as part of the healthcare team as a health care assistant.
+In year two you will be on a regular placement working as part of the healthcare team as a Healthcare Support Worker.
 In years three, four and five, clinical attachments form a significant part of the programme.

 Typical entry requirements

 |GCSE||Please read this section in conjunction with our How to apply and Entry requirements pages.
 A minimum of seven GCSEs at grade B including mathematics, English Language and double award science (or an equivalent standard in other qualifications approved by the University).|

 AAA, including chemistry and biology.
 General studies and critical thinking are not accepted.
 Subjects with material that overlaps (e.g. human biology/sports studies/physical education) may not be offered in combination at A2 level.

 Degree: An upper second-class honours in your first degree in any subject.
 For further information regarding your first degree, please visit our BM4 page.